-- Biopsy is also indicated when clinical doubt exists or when the histological subtype of basal cell carcinoma (BCC) may influence treatment selection and prognosis.
+- Biopsy is also indicated when clinical doubt exists or when the histological subtype of BCC may influence treatment selection and prognosis.

 - For most patients with non-melanoma skin cancer (NMSC) no formal staging beyond clinical examination for lymphadenopathy is required.

-- CT or MRI scan are indicated in cases where bony involvement is suspected or where the tumour may have invaded major nerves, the orbit or the parotid gland.
+- CT or MRI scan is indicated in cases where bony involvement is suspected or where the tumour may have invaded major nerves, the orbit or the parotid gland.